andreivisan/andreivisan.github.io/_posts/2015-10-11-coordinatorlayout-and-floatingactionbutton.md

 ```

 To be noted from the code above is that for the RecyclerView we need to add a layout manager and the adapter which contains the list of books.
-Next let’s code the the products adapter which will add the items to our list.
+Next let’s code the products adapter which will add the items to our list.
 For this we create a new class called ProductsAdapter.java .

 ```java
 public class ProductsAdapter extends RecyclerView.Adapter<ProductsAdapter.BooksViewHolder> {